Understanding Carbon Credits

 “Our efforts must result in “additional” renewable power generation.
 We’re not interested in reshuffling the output of existing projects, and where possible, we want to undertake efforts near our data centers and operations.”
 (Google 2013a)

-To address concerns about RECs, Google has decided to pursue voluntary RECs bundled with long-term PPAs.
-Though this option is an improvement over voluntary RECs alone, Google could improve its approach by purchasing RPS compliance RECs to achieve its emission reduction goals.
-A long-term PPA with a renewable energy project is likely to have more environmental integrity, but it is not yet a proven approach that definitively leads to additional emission reductions because there is no research on this approach.
+To address concerns about RECs, some companies have decided to pursue voluntary RECs bundled with long-term PPAs.
+Though this option is an improvement over voluntary RECs alone, companies could improve the environmental integrity of their approach by purchasing RPS compliance RECs.
+A long-term PPA with a renewable energy project is likely to have more environmental integrity, but it is not yet a proven approach that definitively leads to additional avoided emissions because there is little research on this approach.
 This lack of evidence or guidance on PPAs is a major gap that is in need of correction.

-Nevertheless, several major companies (e.g., Intel, Bank of America) purchase voluntary RECs to use them to claim they are meeting their GHG reduction and green power goals.
-Further, some environmental groups (e.g., Green-e, US-EPA Green Power Program, GHG Protocol Program) have been resistant to update their guidance for fear of contradicting past positions, and continue to present information to companies that lack environmental integrity and leads to misleading corporate reporting.
+Nevertheless, several major companies purchase voluntary RECs to use them to claim they are meeting their GHG reduction and green power goals.
+Further, some environmental groups (e.g., Green-e, US-EPA Green Power Program, GHG Protocol Program) have been resistant to update their guidance for fear of contradicting past positions and continue to present information to companies that lack environmental integrity and leads to misleading corporate reporting.

-In contrast, purchasing compliance RECs provides an opportunity to publicly distinguish an organization from the common practice of using ineffectual voluntary RECs to misleadingly claim to have reduced their emissions and meet green power targets.
+In contrast, purchasing compliance RECs provides an opportunity to publicly distinguish an organization from the common practice of using ineffectual voluntary RECs to misleadingly claim to have avoided emissions and meet green power targets.

 Conclusions